-Welcome and thank you for visiting our website developed in partnership between the US Forest Service’s Mount Washington Avalanche Center (MWAC), the Mount Washington Avalanche Education Foundation (WMAEF) and the Mount Washington Volunteer Ski Patrol (MWVSP).
-The goal of our organization and this site is to increase visitor safety on Mount Washington during the snow covered months.
+Welcome to this website developed in partnership with the Friends of Tuckerman Ravine (FOTR), the Mount Washington Avalanche Education Foundation (WMAEF), the Mount Washington Volunteer Ski Patrol (MWVSP) and the US Forest Service.
+The goal of this collaboration is to increase public safety in the mountains during the snowy months.

-The Center’s public safety priorities are three fold:
+The Avalanche Center’s public safety priorities are three fold:

-- Our primary focus from Oct/Nov until the end of May is to provide snow, weather and avalanche information for multiple forecast areas in Tuckerman and Huntington ravines as well as the Northern Presidential Range.
-The inclusion of the Northern Presidential Range is new for the 2018/19 season.
+- Our primary focus from Oct/Nov until the end of May is to provide snow, weather and avalanche information for the Presidential Range through this website, social media and direct contact with folks in the field.

-- The greatest difference between the MWAC and other avalanche centers in the west is our responsibility as the lead agency for Search and Rescue.
+- The greatest difference between MWAC and other avalanche centers in the west is our responsibility as the lead agency for Search and Rescue.
 On December 1st of each year the Forest Service takes over responsibility from the State of New Hampshire for all incidents in the Cutler River Drainage on the east side of Mt.
-Washington which includes our entire avalanche forecast area.
+Washington.

-- Our third emphasis is as an eastern professional avalanche resource for people seeking assistance with snow and avalanche safety.
-This entails assisting with research projects, giving avalanche awareness programs, participating in avalanche courses, providing information to reporters, working with our volunteer search and rescue groups, and coordinating team-based avalanche and mountain rescue trainings.
+- Our third emphasis is to serve as a professional avalanche resource for people seeking assistance with snow and avalanche safety in the east.
+MWAC staff and volunteers assist with research projects, present avalanche awareness programs, present at avalanche courses, provide information to reporters, work with our volunteer search and rescue groups, and coordinate team-based avalanche and mountain rescue trainings.
 We reach out to the public with presentations on rescue, snow science and mountain safety in multiple venues including the Annual Eastern Snow and Avalanche Workshop held every Fall.

 Nationally, the role of Snow Rangers has changed dramatically over the years, from field going forecasters and avalanche control specialists to administrating permits for ski areas on public lands.
-We have kept important aspects of our tradition to provide the best service to our unique concentrated high visitor use while considering our role in the nationwide effort to reduce fatalities due to avalanches through our forecasting and outreach efforts.
+We have retained the important tradition of search and rescue and public contact in our highest use areas while ranging further afield to provide avalanche and mountain safety information for the Presidential Range.
+MWAC is the only official avalanche center in the US east of the Rockies with one Canadian avalanche center to our north in the Chic Choc Range.
+We are also the oldest backcountry avalanche forecasting program in the country.
+Backcountry skiing and winter climbing continue to grow in our area along with the need for avalanche education and forecasting for the range.
+The end goal is to reduce fatalities due to avalanches through our forecasting and outreach efforts.

-The Mount Washington Avalanche Center’s focus on field contacts with climbers, skiers, hikers, and riders to pass along recommendations and safety information is the core of our daily program.
-We believe these interactions are the best way to connect visitors with the land while making them aware of the multiple hazards they may encounter.
 Our ability to improve and meet varying demands is directly related to your questions, feedback, and suggestions over the years.
-Ultimately we are here for you, so always feel comfortable approaching us and asking any questions you may have.
-Please come back frequently to get the latest mountain hazards and snow stability information.
+Ultimately, MWAC is here to serve the community, so always feel comfortable approaching us and asking any questions that you may have.
 We look forward to seeing you in the mountains!